By Robert B Andrews MA, LMFT

 The deeper question that must be asked is what made the gymnastics community vulnerable to this type of abuse?
 And why was it kept hidden by USAG for so long?

-I worked with Simone Biles, and Laurie Hernandez on the 2016 Rio Olympic team Gold Medal “Final Five”.
-Both have been very vocal about our work together.
-I did not work directly with the women’s program as I did with the men, but I was still able to gain a deep understanding of the inner workings of the women’s system and the culture that was in place.
+I worked with Simone Biles for 3 1/2 years before the 2016 Rio Olympics.
+She has been very vocal about our work together.
+I did not work directly with the women’s program as I did with the men.
+But I have worked with many gymnasts in the USA Women’s National Program.
+From this work, I was able to gain a deep understanding of the inner workings of the women’s system and the culture that was in place.

 Many gymnasts in the U.S.A, and perhaps many other countries are taught: